 3. On the same page, change the EU B2B Sales tax code from Non-Vatable to EU B2B Sales.

-4. In each sales channel, go to the VAT tab and check that the UK, EU and Rest of World defaults are correct.
-Our suggested defaults for these are Standard Rated for the UK and EU, and Zero Rated for ROW.
+4. In each sales channel, go to the VAT tab and check that the UK and Rest of World defaults are correct.
+Our suggested defaults for these are Standard Rated for the UK and Zero Rated for ROW.
+You should also check that the EU VAT Calculation Method setting is appropriate for your business' needs.
 If you have any queries about which tax codes you should be using for sales outside of the UK, please check with your accountant.

 5. If you're using accounts integration, then within each channel go to Sage 50 > Tax Codes or Xero > Tax Rates and ensure that all Tradebox tax codes are correctly matched against your accounts software tax codes.